DNA-encoded chemical library: Decoding by high throughput sequencing

 According to the complexity of the DNA encoded chemical library (typically between 10^{3} and 10^{6} members), a conventional Sanger sequencing based decoding is unlikely to be usable in practice, due both to the high cost per base for the sequencing and to the tedious procedure involved.
 High throughput sequencing technologies exploited strategies that parallelize the sequencing process displacing the use of capillary electrophoresis and producing thousands or millions of sequences at once.
 In 2008 was described the first implementation of a high-throughput sequencing technique originally developed for genome sequencing (i.e. "454 technology") to the fast and efficient decoding of a DNA encoded chemical library comprising 4000 compounds.
 This study led to the identification of novel chemical compounds with submicromolar dissociation constants towards streptavidin and definitely shown the feasibility to construct, perform selections and decode DNA-encoded libraries containing millions of chemical compounds.
+Now decoding of DNA-encoded libraries using commercial next-generation DNA sequencing platforms (e.g. Illumina) is the standard approach.

+Alternative barcodes to DNA

+DNA barcodes can have limitations.
+Many standard chemical reactions can degrade DNA and thus compromise the chemical barcodes, necessitating changing chemical reaction conditions that could alter the binding ability of the small molecule to its target.
+Additionally, the DNA tag is typically over 50 times larger than the molecule itself, potentially restricting the binding ability of each library member and sometimes interacting with the target itself, creating false hits or obscuring potentially otherwise strong binders.
+This is especially problematic when the target has nucleic acid binding sites, like transcription factors or RNA-binding proteins.
+For this reason, a multitude of barcode alternatives have been developed in efforts to mitigate these issues such as abiotic peptides, peptide nucleic acids, and even barcode free self-encoded libraries.